jcwillox/up-bank-api/docs/index.md

 ## Rate Limiting

 Up's API is rate limited, and a `RateLimitExceededException` will be raised if you exceed this.
+After making a request to the API the number of remaining requests will be available through `#!python client.rate_limit.remaining`.
+The limit appears to be `1000 requests/h`.

 It's recommended that if you are iterating over transactions at you use a `limit` or `slice` to avoid fetching all transactions.

-When fetching a large number of transactions, you should increase the `page_size` option to reduce the number of individual requests made.
+Additionally, when fetching a large number of transactions, you should increase the `page_size` option to reduce the number of individual requests made.